plone/training/gatsby/howitworks.rst

 3) Deploy
 ---------
-The output of Gatsby is a simple set of static resources: html, css and js files, so you can deploy them basically evarywhere (Amazon S3, Netlify, GitHub pages, Apache, Surge.sh, etc)
+The output of Gatsby is a simple set of static resources: html, css and js files, so you can deploy them basically everywhere (Amazon S3, Netlify, GitHub pages, Apache, Surge.sh, etc)